MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Publish enterprise site list to the cloud

 IT admins can publish one or more site lists to an authenticated endpoint that Microsoft Edge clients within their tenant can download for the IE mode experience.
-Admins can import the existing enterprise site list XML into the Microsoft Edge Site Lists experience in the M365 Admin Center and then publish it to the cloud location.
+Admins can import the existing enterprise site list XML into the Microsoft Edge Site Lists experience in the Microsoft 365 Admin Center and then publish it to the cloud location.

 ### Configure Microsoft Edge to use your cloud hosted site list